gouniverse/entitystore/README.md

 ## Features

+- Stores entities of any type
-- Stores any entity with unlimited number of attributes
+- Stores unlimited number of attributes to each attributes
 - Attributes can store any type of data - strings, integers, floating point numbers, any intefaces
 - Uses GORM to provide database drivers (SQLite, MySQL, etc)